evabuehlmann/ICTterm-recognition/README.md

 ## Recognition of ICT terms in German JobAds
-### Scripts/Data related to Bachelor Thesis, Eva Bühlmann
+### Scripts related to Bachelor Thesis

 #### Scripts
 * **extract_sample-0.py**

-Script to extract Samples based on ICT-termlist
+Script to extract Samples based on ICT-keywords (ICT-termlist_for_sampling.txt).

 * **extract_topic-based-samples.py**